We waste so much food!

-- Food isn’t meant to be frozen forever; it will dry it out, so keep note of when you freeze items.
+- – Food isn’t meant to be frozen forever; it will dry out, so keep note of when you freeze items.

-- If your family check what is in the fridge and cupboards before going shopping, they won’t accidently buy something twice.
+- – If your family checks what is in the fridge and cupboards before shopping, they won’t accidentally buy something twice.
 People often forget to do this!

-- Keep track of what you throw out so you can work out what you are wasting and why.
-Perhaps you are buying more than you need or it needs to be stored differently.
+- – Keep track of what you throw out to work out what you are wasting and why.
+Perhaps you are buying more than you need, or it needs to be stored differently.

 Downloadable PDF's For this activity: